Is God Unfair?

 From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked.”
 Luke 12:47-48 NIV

 “They will make war against the Lamb, and the Lamb will triumph over them, because He is Lord of lords and King of kings; and He will be accompanied by His called and chosen and faithful ones.”
-Revelation 17:14 Berean
+Revelation 17:14 BSB

-Jesus clearly said that the mark of a son is to be a servant to all.
-To minister is to serve, not to rule over the people.
-Kingdom authority is granted to those who have overcome all within them so only the Christ rules.
-There’s the qualification, the price to pay for further steps in God.
-Paul called the high calling a prize and that is something that is earned.
+That is the qualification, the price to pay for further steps in God.
+Paul called the high calling a prize, something that is earned through overcoming all as Jesus did.
 It is not a free gift.
-Those who are called, chosen and remain faithful must be refined into wise and loving servants of God’s own precious people.
+The unfairness of gifts and callings, positions of leadership and honor that humans may complain about requires a deep commitment to God Those who are called, chosen and remain faithful must be refined into wise and loving servants of God’s own precious people.

-This is not a calling to be grasped at nor demanded.
+There is a price for this prize for which we run this race!
+Salvation is free, but following on to know the Lord requires a death to self, over and over again, until self is fully submitted to the Father.
+Sonship is not a calling to be grasped at nor demanded.
 Like it or not, it is God’s choice who is called to this order in Him.
 Some who have the knowledge of this sonship message have filtered it through their soulish realm, letting the pride of life draw them to a better-than attitude amidst self-congratulatory proclamations of their own sonship.

-No wonder their listeners resist this message or even search for a way to deny it when they see such fleshly behavior revealing soulish arrogance.
+No wonder some resist this message or even search for a way to deny it when they see such fleshly behavior revealing soulish arrogance.
 It behooves anyone called to spiritual leadership to learn humility.
 God will teach it to you, willing or not, as part of your calling.
-God never promised equality of position or to match the calling samongst us, but He certainly desires us to be like Him.
-We are to be confirmed into His image and likeness.
-This includes us becoming no respecter of persons, honoring all parts of the Body as necessary for the operation of all, love and peace toward all men, even our enemies, preferring others over ourselves and our needs.
+God never promised equality of position or to fairly match the callings amongst us, but He certainly desires us to be like Him.
+We are to be conformed into His image and likeness.

 “But I also want you to think about how this keeps your significance from getting blown up into self-importance.
 For no matter how significant you are, it is only because of what you are a part of.
 An enormous eye or a gigantic hand wouldn’t be a body, but a monster.